Aariq/bumbl/cran-comments.md

 0 errors \| 0 warnings \| 0 notes

+-   Updated link to CODE_OF_CONDUCT.md to a fully specified URL
--   This is a new release.
+-   Added a reference to the description